Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

     The warning referred to the fact that the W3C CSS Validator cannot check linked/imported files in direct input.
 Style.css has an import link for the Google Font of 'Raleway' and the link to the background image for the home page.
 This seems to be a minor issue inherent to the way the validator is set up, but as it doesn't impact the function of the site I've decided to leave it as is. - [Results](assets/images/testing/validation/cssafter.png)

 -  [JSHint](https://jshint.com/)
     The linter gave no fatal errors, only warnings.
-Most of these pertained to the fact that the syntax used is only available in ES6 and the code was left as it is.
+Most of these pertained to the fact that the syntax used is only available in ES6.
+As the code also doesn't produce any errors in ChromeDevTools I desiced to leave the code as it is.
     Script.js - [Results](assets/images/testing/validation/scriptjs.png)
     Endgame.js - [Results](assets/images/testing/validation/endgamejs.png)
     Scoreboard.js - [Results](assets/images/testing/validation/scoreboardjs.png)